yaza-putu/golang-starter-api/README.md

   ```

 # How to mock gorm and redis
-Use global variables for the database and redis connections in this template.
+For this template using global variable for database connection and redis connection
   - if you need mock database in unit test you can use
  ```go
 // import